GregV-crypto/Test-Repo/README.md

 I find it to be a nice reminder of the past and what I started with.
 However, after moving to higher-level languages like JavaScript and Python, it has fallen by the way side for a long time.
 This will change soon though.
 C is a fun, albeit tedious language to work in.

+The structure of this first repo is also pretty sloppy in comparison to later ones...as it is my first ever.
+It's pretty cool however, a good benchmark of progress.